 Permissions

 Permissions define the actions users can perform within the system and are typically assigned through user roles.
-Administrators manage roles and permissions in the OSE interface, allowing for granular control of access by creating roles, editing them, and assigning permissions based on organizational needs.
+Administrators manage roles and permissions in the OSE UI, allowing for granular control of access by creating roles, editing them, and assigning permissions based on organizational needs.

 Workflow

-A workflow is defined as a set of states and transitions for a business object or business transaction object.
-Workflows facilitate business objects through their correlating business process by defining sequences of states (steps) and transitions, made up of transition conditions and post-transition actions.
-There are 2 types of workflows: standard and business object workflows.
+A workflow is defined as a set of states and transitions for a business object.
+Workflows facilitate business objects through their correlating real world business process by defining sequences of states (steps) and transitions, made up of transition conditions and post-transition actions.

 • Standard workflow - Includes a predefined sequence of states and transitions for an object type.
 These workflows are commonly used across various business processes.

 • Business object workflow - Extends a standard workflow to support unique requirements.
-It provides configuration options and flexibility to adapt the standard model to specific business needs.
+It provides configuration options and flexibility to adapt the standard workflow model to specific business needs.

 Workflow elements